Stopping the “rebate trap”: Senator Grassley’s legislative goals for reducing US drug prices

 Improve access to innovative therapies for Medicare and Medicaid beneficiaries

 In his final thoughts of the session, Grassley focused on ensuring that access to new and innovative therapies for individuals covered by federally-administered insurance plans.
-He stressed the need for low income “people on Medicaid can take advantage of life saving therapies like gene therapy for people who are low income.”
+He stressed the need for low income “people on Medicaid can take advantage of life saving therapies like gene therapy.”
 Grassley suggests substantial changes to Medicare Part D, most specifically removing the incentive for pharmaceutical and insurance companies to get people through the donut hole and into catastrophic coverage.
 “The taxpayer covers 80% of catastrophic”.
 Rather, he wants to “take away that incentive by having the insurance companies and the pharmaceutical pay a great percentage of the cost and put a cap on out of pocket expense would be do.”

 Overall, Grassley is confident that Congress should be taking the lead.
 He feels that a bipartisan solution can be a reality.
-We are skeptical that with a divided Congress and an upcoming 2020 election may of the reforms Senator Grassley is championing will become a reality, stay tuned.
+We are skeptical that with a divided Congress and an upcoming 2020 election that the reforms Senator Grassley is championing will truly become a reality, stay tuned.

 Snowfish is a strategy consulting company which serves the life science industry.
 We are often called upon to help our clients think in new ways whether it is their approach to stakeholders, landscape analysis, or other critical areas.
 Please reach out to us at firstname.lastname@example.org to learn more.